Super Mario Bros. (film): Legacy

 In a 2007 interview, Hoskins was asked what he considered the worst choice in his acting career.
 He responded: "Super Mario Bros.
 It was a fuckin' nightmare.
 The whole experience was a nightmare.
 It had a husband-and-wife team directing, whose arrogance had been mistaken for talent.
 After so many weeks their own agent told them to get off the set!
 Fuckin' nightmare.
 Fuckin' idiots."
 He and Leguizamo got drunk before each day of filming and continued to drink between takes.
 In a 2011 interview with The Guardian, Hoskins reiterated this response when asked, "What is the worst job you've done?", "What has been your biggest disappointment?", and "If you could edit your past, what would you change?"
 His answer to all three was Super Mario Bros.
 His son, Jack Hoskins, is a fan of the Mario series as well as the film and praised his performance.

 Though Leguizamo wrote in his autobiography that he hated the film and regretted acting in it, it was widely considered his breakout role in film acting.
-He prepared a video message for the film's 20th anniversary in 2013, saying "I'm glad people appreciate the movie [...] it was the first, nobody had ever done it before [...]
+He prepared a video message for the film's 20th anniversary in 2013, saying "I'm glad people appreciate the movie [...]
+It was the first, nobody had ever done it before [...]
 I'm proud of the movie in retrospect."

 Hopper disparaged the production, recounting in 2008: "It was a nightmare, very honestly, that movie.
 It was a husband-and-wife directing team who were both control freaks and wouldn't talk before they made decisions.
 Anyway, I was supposed to go down there for five weeks, and I was there for 17.
 It was so over budget."
 He added, "My six-year-old son at the time—he's now 18—he said, 'Dad I think you're probably a pretty good actor, but why did you play that terrible guy King Koopa in Super Mario Bros.?'
 And I said, 'Well Henry, I did that so you could have shoes,' and he said, 'Dad, I don't need shoes that badly.

-Co-director Morton reflected on the film in 2014 as a "harrowing" experience.
+Morton reflected on the film in 2014 as a "harrowing" experience.
 Morton felt "very uneasy" being put in the position of having to defend the new script.
-In addition, working with Dennis Hopper was "really, really hard.
+In addition, working with Hopper was "really, really hard.
 Really hard.
-I don't think [Hopper] had a clue what was going on".
+I don't think [Hopper] had a clue what was going on."
 He described the experience as humiliating, but was proud of the film's originality.
 For the film's 20th anniversary, Morton said: "I wanted parents to really get into it.
 At that time, there was a very hardcore movement against video games, and a lot of anti-video games sentiment.
 I wanted to make a film that would open it up and get parents interested in video games."